dittoeth/docs/docs/technical/blackswan.md

 The system does two things in this scenario:

-- Prevents yield from being updated if the ETH value of the underlying LSD in a `Vault` is lower than the last saved value
+- Prevents yield from being updated if the ETH value of the underlying LST in a `Vault` is lower than the last saved value
 - If `zethTotalNew <= zethTotal`, haircut anyone that exits the system (on withdraw)

 > **Note**: There is no haircut for withdrawing ETH directly (`withdrawEth()`) because given the queue, someone that is entering the system by calling `depositEth` takes their place (replacing their collateral 1:1).